Mykola Murashko: Personal life

-Creative development
+Works

+In 1873 Murashko created the author's portrait and eleven illustrations for the first Ukrainian translation of Andersen's tales.

 In the late 70s, the artist paints landscapes diligently.
 All these works were highly appreciated and some were bought for the museum of the Academy of Arts.
 During the same period, the artist painted several portraits, the best of which is considered to be the portrait of Nikolai Ge.
 The portrait is painted in the traditions of Russian realistic painting, with great psychological expressiveness displays the image of the artist.

 Often the artist turned to the image of the Dnipro expanses.
 The most characteristic and successful is his landscape "Over the Dnieper", which impresses by its realism and non-duality.